Barong Tagalog for the Groom

-A traditional barong will definitely give you ultimate comfort because the fabric is very light.
+A classic or traditional barong will definitely give you ultimate comfort because the fabric is very light.
 Furthermore, you can also wear this type of barong every chance you get so you’ll get more out of the money you’ll spend on the barong.
 As you know, a formal barong's fabric is thin and semi-transparent that’s why with a traditional barong, we recommend that you wear a custom-made long sleeve Camisa de Chino that complements the natural color of the barong fabric and is designed to be worn untucked for a seamless look.

-Hand-Embroidered Piña-Silk Traditional Barong (Pechera Style)
+Hand-Embroidered Piña-Silk Classic Barong (Pechera Style)

-Traditional Pechera Style Barong is more subtle making it less expensive than raya.
+Classic Pechera Style Barong is more subtle making it less expensive than raya.
 The main embellishments are on the front panel with scattered minor embellishments on the sleeves and the back panel.
 This is the most common style of barong worn by the majority.
 One can still stand out and appear classy and elegant if the fabric is piña and if complemented with a custom-tailored long sleeve undershirt designed to be worn untucked.
 If you are providing the barongs for your entourage, you can have them wear a traditional tucked undershirt or you can have them wear barongs with less expensive fabrics such as cocoon or jusi.

 See also Heritage Barong Design Terms

 If your objective is to truly stand out with a modern look, then, the coat barong is the best option for you.
-This has the same material as traditional barong but has a different cut and thicker linings somewhat similar to a suit jacket or coat.
+This has the same material as classic barong but has a different cut and thicker linings somewhat similar to a suit jacket or coat.
 This is also suitable for cold weather with a thicker finish.
 Moreover, you can wear thermal clothing or you can do layering underneath without exposing it.